faisaltag41199/snakes_privacy_policy/README.md

 Our game is designed for children, teens, and adults.
 If you are a parent and believe your child has provided personal data without your consent, please contact us to remove it.

 ### 7. Privacy Policy Updates
 We may update this Privacy Policy to reflect changes in our game and data practices.
-You will be notified of any updates through the Privacy Policy screen inside the game and on GitHub.
+You will be notified of any updates through the Privacy Policy screen inside the game.

 ### 8. Contact Us
 If you have any questions or requests regarding your data, contact us at: